 - 33,000 ready-to-eat meals

-- Pickup trucks, 50-passenger buses, and funding for the repair of military trucks
+- Pickup trucks, vans, 50-passenger buses, and funding for the repair of military trucks

-- Seed funding for a training course for civilian volunteers in the Territorial Defense Force
+- Funding for a training course for captains in the Territorial Defense Force (TDF)

 - Support for over 1,000 refugees in Poland, including families of Ukrainian soldiers

 Our Europe Regional Director, Colleen Denny, and Regional Program Manager, Matt Dimmick, frequently travel to the region.
-Watch their most recent briefing from Ukraine, with CEO Jim Hake, on October 13.
+Watch their most recent briefing from Ukraine, with Lt.
+General (Retired) Ben Hodges and CEO Jim Hake.

 The video below shows a behind-the-scenes look of our assistance in action as Colleen and Matt travel to Ukraine to meet with local partner Ruslan and to personally deliver body armor, ballistic helmets, and first aid supplies to Ukrainian soldiers.

-Below is a recent photo from our Ukrainian partners.
+The above photo is from our Ukrainian partners.
 This Spirit of America-provided helmet saved the life of a Ukrainian soldier fighting in Velika Novosilka, a southern town near Mariupol situated between Zaporizhia and Donetsk.
-Your donations are saving lives in Ukraine!
+Your donations are saving lives and helping Ukraine win.